Opticulex/BatchedEngine/README.md

 ### Compiling

-When compiling a project, the system first does some validatoin to make sure BatchedEngine and BEVL versions are compatible and that the project contains at least some functions.
+When compiling a project, the system first does some validation to make sure the BatchedEngine and BEVL versions are compatible and that the project contains at least some functions.
 It then checks for any plugins that exist and imports them if so.
 It then reads the total amount of lines and loops through it checking for each function type.
 If it finds one, it loads its config and data and writes to the compiled file with the reuquired data.
 Once all checks are complete it re-validates everything and writes an output log to see data on the compile.
 It then launches the compiled file.

 The file is compiled to `C:\BatchedEngine\Projects\[projectname]\compile\[projectname].bat` and creates a subdirectory called `be_data` which stores all the plugin data/AHK commands and other required external assets.